Glenn Andreotta: My Lai Massacre

 Brooks declined to argue with him, even though as a commissioned officer he outranked Thompson.

 After coaxing the 11 Vietnamese out of the bunker, Thompson persuaded the pilots of the two UH-1 Huey gunships (Dan Millians and Brian Livingstone) flying as his escort to evacuate them.
 While Thompson was returning to base to refuel, Andreotta spotted movement in an irrigation ditch filled with approximately 100 bodies.
 The helicopter again landed and the men dismounted to search for survivors.
-After wading through the remains of the dead and dying men, women and children, Andreotta extracted a live boy, and handed him up to Colburn and Thompson.
-As Thompson described it:

-"Glenn Andreotta—if there was a hero, I don't like that word, but if there was a hero at My Lai—it was Glenn Andreotta, because he saw movement in that ditch, and he fixed in on this one little kid and went down into that ditch.
+After wading through the remains of the dead and dying men, women and children, Andreotta extracted a live boy, Do Ba, and handed him up to Colburn and Thompson.
+As Thompson described it:"Glenn Andreotta—if there was a hero, I don't like that word, but if there was a hero at My Lai—it was Glenn Andreotta, because he saw movement in that ditch, and he fixed in on this one little kid and went down into that ditch.
 I would not want to go in that ditch.
 It's not pretty.
 It was very bad.
 I can imagine what was going through his mind down there, because there was more than one still alive—people grabbing hold of his pants, wanting help.
 "I can't help you.
 You're too bad [off]."
 He found this one kid and brought the kid back up and handed it to Larry, and we laid it across Larry and my lap and took him out of there.
 I remember thinking Glenn Andreotta put himself where nobody in their right mind would want to be, and he was driven by something.
 I haven't got the aircraft on the ground real stable.
 He bolted out of that aircraft into this ditch.
 Now he was a hero.
 Glenn Andreotta gave his life for his country about three weeks later.
-That's the kind of guy he was, and he was a hero that day."

-Thompson flew the survivor to the ARVN hospital in Quang Ngai.
+That's the kind of guy he was, and he was a hero that day."Thompson flew the survivor to the ARVN hospital in Quang Ngai.

 Upon returning to their base at about 1100, Thompson heatedly reported the massacre to his superiors.
 His allegations of civilian killings quickly reached Lieutenant Colonel Frank Barker, the operation's overall commander.
 Barker radioed his executive officer to find out from Captain Medina what was happening on the ground.
 Medina then gave the cease-fire order to Charlie Company to "knock off the killing".